HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='clinical-reminder').exists()).suggestions %}

-<p class="added-content">A profile defining the expectations of an Additional Orders response can be found <a href="StructureDefinition-CRDHooksResponse-additionalOrders.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an Additional Orders response can be found <a href="StructureDefinition-CRDHooksResponse-additionalOrders.html">here</a>.</p>

 ### Request Form Completion Response Type